entrecode/ec.sdk/src/doc/1-introduction.md

 All API connectors of a certain [environment](#environment) share some information.
 The most important one is any access token either received with [Session#login](#Session#login) or by calling [Core#setToken](#Core#setToken).
 This means you can specifiy the token on any API connector and it will be automatically used by all other API connectors.
 If any API connector will receives a token related Error ([Problem](#Problem)) it will be automatically removed from all API connectors and a [logout event](#eventeventlogout) is fired.

->TBD *Every action you take in the ec.sdk will be validated before it will send as a request to ec.APIs.
+Every action you take in the ec.sdk will be validated before it will send as a request to ec.APIs.
 This means that the provided json schemas are used.
-(This is the idea, not really specified yet)*

 The following example will show you the basic usage within a typscript project.
 This is by all means not complete.
 So feel free to read on.